 Written a couple of weeks ago the night after a funeral.
-A pastor is usually called to a family’s home the day of or the day after a death, in the middle of their turmoil and grief and family issues.
+The church is usually informed that a member has died the day of their death, and a pastor is sent, that day or the next, to the family’s home in the middle of their turmoil and grief and family issues.
 In the next few days we field calls from different family members with different experiences, memories and emotional agendas, possibly make more visits, and prepare the service and our message.
 I’m usually so emotionally exhausted the night after a funeral that I sleep it off for 9-10 hours.
 This was written on just such a night.

 I did a funeral today for a man in his 40’s, the father of an 8-year-old girl.
 Funerals are one of the toughest parts of my job as a pastor.
 I always feel guilty saying that, as if the stress and struggle of the funeral for me today was anything in comparison to what the man’s wife or daughter are going through.
 But funerals are hard in different ways for everyone involved.